department-of-veterans-affairs/vagov-content/pages/pension/veterans-pension-rates.md

 ## What's the net worth limit to qualify for a Veterans Pension?

 We've recently changed the way we assess net worth to make the pension entitlement rules more clear.
 Net worth is the total of your and your beneficiary’s assets and annual income.
 Your net worth also includes the net worth of your spouse.
-You should report all of your net worth.The net worth limit to qualify for a Veterans Pension as of December 1, 2018, is $127,061.
+You should report all of your net worth.
+The net worth limit to qualify for a Veterans Pension as of December 1, 2018, is $127,061.

 **Note:** In the future, the net worth limit will increase by the same percentage as Social Security cost-of-living increases.
 We'll update the limit here when there's an increase.